Latin America Community Conservation Resilience Skillshare, Women2030 Media Training & Seminar ‘Women & Biodiversity’

 Photo by Carolina Lagos; Please see here for more photos.

-GFC is organizing regional meetings in Chile, from 3-8 October in Santiago de Chile.
-Almost all GFC regional members have been invited to participate in our Community Conservation Resilience Initiative (CCRI) regional skillshare, and colleagues from Women Engage for a Common Future (WECF) and the Gender and Water Alliance (GWA) will join us for these events including the #Women2030 training on communications, focusing on mainstream media, social media and activist photography.
+GFC organized a regional meeting in Chile, from 3-8 October in Santiago de Chile.
+Almost all GFC regional members came to participate in our Community Conservation Resilience Initiative (CCRI) regional skillshare.
+Colleagues from Women Engage for a Common Future (WECF) and the Gender and Water Alliance (GWA) were also able to come and participate in these events including the #Women2030 training on communications, focusing on mainstream media, social media and activist photography.

 Overall the CCRI aims to contribute to the implementation of the CBD’s 2011-2020 Strategic Plan and Aichi Targets by providing policy advice on effective and appropriate forms of support for community conservation.
 To do this, CCRI assessments are being undertaken with communities in 22 countries, 4 of which are in the Latin America region —Colombia, Chile, Panama and Paraguay.
 Other participants will be coming from Argentina, Bolivia, Brazil, and Ecuador.